How to use the µTest++ Testing Framework

 ✗ The Answer - test suite FAILED (0 checks passed, 1 check failed, in 1 test case)

-The output identifies the failed test as being located at line 17, but does not provide more details, such as the actual incorrect answer.
+The output identifies the failed test at line 17, but does not provide further details, such as the actual incorrect value.

-To obtain a more informative report, such as the actual incorrect answer, the test should be slightly more detailed and utilise custom comparators or operators; for example:
+To obtain a more informative report, such as the actual incorrect value, the test should be slightly more detailed and employ custom comparators or operators; for example:

 #include <micro-os-plus/micro-test-plus.h>